 / The Caribbean / April 23, 2019

 “You should reflect on your true interests before making any career decisions.”
 These are words of wisdom shared by Dr. Liselle Joseph, the first woman from the eastern Caribbean to obtain a postdoctoral degree in aerospace engineering; a specialized mechanical engineering field.
-This type of engineering is arguably one of the most fascinating fields of engineering.
+This type of engineering is arguably one of the most fascinating fields of engineering, the kind that evolves heavily with technology, be it with firms like ST Engineering Antycip being involved, or with educational uses.

 Like many other STEM professionals, Dr. Joseph has had a rewarding journey with challenges and adventures along the way.
 Her experiences range from leading projects to developing technologies for well-known American companies such as NASA, General Electric, the US Navy, Cummins, and the National Science Foundation.
 Let’s just say she’s lived the dreams of many budding American scientists and engineers.
 Although she is from a small island in the Caribbean, she’s made a name for herself globally with her postdoctoral research and making contributions to Fortune 500 companies.